MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-with-at-least-one-audio-hang.md

 ### Final calculation

-*Percent of machines with at least one audio hang = hanging machines / total machines*
+*Percent of machines with at least one audio hang = Hanging machines / Total machines*